 (o) Record certifying the low permeation hoses and enhanced conventional nozzles.
-The owner or operator proceeding under subsection (k) shall maintain onsite at the gasoline dispensing facility a copy of the CARB Executive Orders required under subsection (k)(1) and (2) for the duration of the use of the low permeation hoses and enhanced conventional nozzles, respectively.
+The owner or operator shall maintain onsite at the gasoline dispensing facility a copy of the CARB Executive Order required under subsection (k)(1) and (2) for the duration of the use of the low permeation hoses and enhanced conventional nozzles, respectively.
 The copy must be made available to the Department upon receipt of a request.

 (p) Record of training schedule and written instructions.
-The owner or operator proceeding under subsection (1)(2) shall maintain onsite at the gasoline dispensing facility a copy of the training schedule and written instructions for the duration of the operation of the vapor control system.
+The owner or operator shall maintain onsite at the gasoline dispensing facility a copy of the training schedule and written instructions required under subsection (1)(2) for the duration of the operation of the vapor control system.
 The copy must be made available to the Department upon receipt of a request.